 - Take your case into litigation and prepare for trial

 - Represent you in a trial if the need arises

-Varner Faddis Elite Legal, LLC will take over your case and handle every aspect on this list and more.
-We are client invested and results-oriented.
+Varner Faddis Elite Legal, LLC will take over your case and handle every aspect of this list and more.
+We are client-invested and results-oriented.
 You will have personal and timely access to the Denver rideshare accident lawyer handling your case, a benefit not all law firms can offer.

 6025 South Quebec St.